phaserjs/phaser/README.md

 * ArcadePhysics.World now has setBounds and setBoundsToWorld methods, which are called automatically on world resizing.
 * ArcadePhysics.Body no longer sets the offset to match the anchor.
 * The StateManager is now responsible for clearing down input, timers, tweens, physics, camera and the World display list.
 * Removed the use of Int16Array from all Game Objects, swapped for standard Array.
-Phaser now runs on Android 2.x again (fix #590)
+Phaser now runs on Android 2.x and IE9 again (fix #590)
 * When creating a Sprite (via Group.create or directly) with exists = false and a P2 body, the body is not added to the world.
 * Every Input class now checks to see if it has already been started.
 If so it doesn't add the listeners again unless they have been nulled.
 * Lots of fixes to the TypeScript definitions file (thanks as always to clark-stevenson for his tireless work on these)
 * Emitters now bring the particle they are about to emit to the top of the Group before doing so.
 Avoids particles hidden behind others.
 * ArcadePhysics.Body.setSize corrected to take the parameters as positive, not negative values.
+* ArcadePhysics.World.seperate will now check gravity totals to determine separation order.
+You can set World.forceX to true to always separate on X first and skip this check.

 New Features